rishijatia/fantasy-pl-mcp/claude_instructions/fixture_support.md

 - "Which teams have double gameweeks in the next 5 gameweeks?"
 - "Should I use my Bench Boost chip in the upcoming double gameweek?"
 - "Which Arsenal players might be affected by blank gameweek 29?"
+- "Does Haaland have difficult fixtures coming up?"
+- "Compare Kane and Salah's upcoming fixtures - who has the easier run?"
+- "Which midfielders have the best fixtures in the next 3 gameweeks?"
+- "Is gameweek 26 likely to be a good time to use my Free Hit chip?"

+## Final Code Quality Checklist

+Before submitting your implementation, review these points:

+- [ ] All function signatures include proper type hints
+- [ ] All functions have descriptive docstrings explaining parameters and return values
+- [ ] Error handling is consistent with the rest of the codebase
+- [ ] Logging follows project conventions (using the logger, appropriate log levels)
+- [ ] Variable naming is clear and consistent
+- [ ] Code is properly formatted with 4-space indentation
+- [ ] No unnecessary imports or commented out code
+- [ ] All tools and resources follow the FPL MCP naming conventions
+- [ ] API interactions properly handle potential errors
+- [ ] All functions and endpoints have been tested with the MCP Inspector

 With this implementation, you'll have comprehensive fixture support in your FPL MCP server, including analysis of blank and double gameweeks, which is essential for FPL strategy and planning.